Running Review: Sandringham Beach Stairs

 Kate Senini — Consultant Physiotherapist

-Kate was a founding partner at Pure Physio in 2010 after returning from working in the UK.
-Recently Kate has decided to focus exclusively on her clinical role.
+Kate, who was a founding partner at Pure Physio in 2010, is now working exclusively in a clinical role.
 Helping people recover from injury and prevent future injuries has always been her true passion!